Deliveries returned to shop

 I have returned an item but I have not been refunded for it.

 We aim to process all returns as quickly as possible and you should receive confirmation of this within a week of having returned the item.
 Please note that subject to the method of returning an item it may take up to 14 days to receive confirmation of your refund.
-We recommend items should be returned by a registered service as we cannot be responsible for any missing returned items.
+We recommend items should be returned by a tracked service as we cannot be responsible for any missing returned items.

 I am missing item(s) from my order.